 Common Name: Rockberry

-Empetrum eamesii is a Evergreen Shrub up to 0.15 metres tall.
+Empetrum eamesii is an evergreen shrub that can grow up to 0.15 metres tall.

 North-eastern N. America - S.E.
 Labrador to Newfoundland and Nova Scotia.